-This function will not work with a tilt beyond 15° and is best used for compensation of less than 10°.
+This function will not work with a tilt beyond 15° and is best used for compensation of a less than 10° tilt.

 Tilt correction is not available when using the Artec Remote app on iOS and Android or the autonomous scanning mode.

 - What is the resolution in autonomous (standalone) scanning mode?

 The resolution is usually set to 30 points per degree horizontally and 30 lines per degree vertically.